zlskidmore/zlskidmore.github.io/_posts/2025-12-21-coding_challenge_1_string_manipulation.md

 <hr>

-### Challenge 7
+### Challenge 7 - Finly poly-a tracts

+Homopolymer runs, such as poly-A tracts, are common features of biological sequence data and can represent true biological signals (e.g., poly-A tails) or technical artifacts.

-Given a DNA sequence (5′→3′), find the lengths and 1-based start/end positions of all poly-A runs where there are ≥3 consecutive A’s.
-Runs are maximal (i.e., extend as far as possible).
-Ignore lowercase vs uppercase.
+Given a DNA sequence written 5′→3′, identify all poly-A runs consisting of three or more consecutive A’s.
+For each run, report the 1-based start position, end position, and run length.
+Runs should be maximal, meaning each run should extend as far as possible.
+Ignore lowercase versus uppercase characters.

 ###### Output